Prasanna-sr/express-routes-versioning/README.md

 `routesVersioning(Options, NoMatchFoundCallback)`

-**Options** - object, containing version in semver format (supports ^,~ symbols as key and function callback (as a connect middleware) to invoke when the request matches the version as value.
+**Options** - object, containing version in semver format (supports ^,~ symbols) as key and function callback (connect middleware format) to invoke when the request matches the version as value.
 Note: Versions are expected to be mutually exclusive, as order of execution of the version couldn't be determined.

 **NoMatchFoundCallback** (optional)- called if request version doesn't match the version provided in the options.
-If not provided latest version is called.
+If this callback is not provided latest version callback is called.

-- **How version is determined for each request ?**
+**How version is determined for each request ?**

 Default behaviour is to use `accept-version` headers from the client.

 This can be overridden by using a middleware and providing version in `req.version` property.

-- **What format of versioning is supported ?**

-    semver versioning is supported.
-Simple version format like 1, 1.1 can also be passed which is converted to semver versioning.
-    Note: '^,~' symbols are not supported while passing the version from the client.

-- **How versions are matched ?**
+**How versions are matched ?**

-    semver versioning is used to match version if versions are provided in semver format else direct mapping is used (for versions like 1, 1.1)
+semver versioning format is used to match version if versions are provided in semver format, supports ^,~ symbols on the server, else direct mapping is used (for versions like 1, 1.1)

-    If no versions are matched, default behaviour is to map most recent version, if `NoMatchFoundCallback` is specified then that would be called instead.

 ## Examples